 Teaching youth about native plants and animals

-Researchers recently held a series of wānanga (educational forums) in Te Kuiti and Huntly to gather information that’s providing a framework for the bi-lingual app.
+In late 2018, researchers held a series of wānanga (educational forums) in Te Kuiti and Huntly to gather information that’s providing a framework for the bi-lingual app.
 The Unlocking Curious Minds project, known as Tohu o te wā – Hangarau pūtaiao (Signs of our time – fusing technology and science) is being driven by Manaaki Whenua – Landcare Research, with support from the BioHeritage Challenge.

 Researchers Kiri Reihana and Yvonne Taura are leading the project that essentially aims to inspire rangatahi to get out into the environment.